Anthony-Gambale/Pygame-3D/README.md

 Pygame 3D is a 3D model renderer built with Pygame, a 2D rendering API for python.

 This project is an experimental demo of a mathematical technique that I came up with.
-This method allows the renderer to entirely skip the "view space" phase of traditional 3D rendering, saving a significant chunk of computation time.
+Using this technique, the renderer can skip the "view space" phase of traditional 3D rendering in its entirety, saving a significant chunk of computation time.

 ### Install and Run
 ```